 RESPECTING THE ENVIRONMENT

 The studies conducted and consultation work carried out have ensured that the project’s impact on the environment is minimal.
 Various measures were taken from the very start of the project to avoid impact, or restrict impact where inevitable.
-The location for the four wind turbines, within the site put forward by the ADEME, shall fall outside the Natura 2000 zone (a listed special conservation area) on the Ile de Groix island, and was chosen in cooperation with all stakeholders (government bodies, the fishing authorities and those who make use of the sea in their everyday activities).
+The location for the three wind turbines, shall fall outside the Natura 2000 zone (a listed special conservation area) on the Ile de Groix island, and was chosen in cooperation with all stakeholders (government bodies, the fishing authorities and those who make use of the sea in their everyday activities).
 A lack of anti-fouling systems on the floats and a connection pathway that circumvents fragile or high-risk ecological areas are just a few examples of the decisions taken to ensure the project is a success while nevertheless respecting the surrounding environment.
 A total of 17 evasive action measures, 16 risk reduction measures and one compensation measure are set to be implemented for the project.